datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ---
 title                : R-basics
 author_field         :
-description          : In this course we introduce you the basics of computing and analyzing data in the user-friendly and helpful R interface.
+description          : In this course we introduce you to the basics of computing and analyzing data in the user-friendly and helpful R interface.
 This first chapter starts with the very basics of functions, objects to get us acquainted with the world of R. author_bio           : university           : HarvardX difficulty level     : 1